manuGil/GitCoDev/gitcodev/curriculum.md

 ### Lesson 3: Collaborative Software Development

 **Learning Objectives:**
-- Collaborate in software project using one of the Git repository platforms such as GitHub.
+- Collaborate on software projects using one of the Git repository platforms such as GitHub.
-- Undestand the principles of managing research software projects.
+- Understand the principles of managing research software projects.
-- Orgaize a sofware development team by defining roles and resposibilties.
+- Organise a software development team by assigning roles and responsibilities.
 - Contribute to the development of research software using a collaborative approach.
-- Undestand the difference between centrilized and shared collaborative workflow and when to use them.
+- Understand the difference between centralised and shared collaborative workflow and when to use them.
 - Contribute to open or close software projects using features such as issues, code changes, and pull/merge requests.

 <details>